aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`model_plugins:Create Spot Data`
      - Creates a sparse image by simulating zero or one localisation per frame.

+   * - :ref:`model_plugins:Load Benchmark Data`
+     - Load benchmark data using an open image and a localisations text file.

    * - :ref:`model_plugins:Filter Spot Data`
      - Filter the image created by ``Create Simple Data`` or ``Create Spot Data`` and compute statistics on the accuracy and precision of identifying spot candidates.

+   * - :ref:`model_plugins:Filter Spot Data (Batch)`
+     - Run a batch of filters through the analysis of ``Filter Spot Data``.

    * - :ref:`model_plugins:Fit Spot Data`
      - Fits all the candidate spots identified by the ``Filter Spot Data`` plugin.